wingedpanther/nmbi/content/posts/nmbi/how-to-apply-atws.md

  12. Irish Host details  – as mentioned in your contract or check with your employer/recruiter
  13. Nature of Business – Nursing
  14. Nursing and Midwifery Board of Ireland reference number - enter your date of birth in **DDMMYY** format.
- 15. Description of work – Nursing duties as described in job offer/contract
+ 15. Are you undertaking Clinical Adaptation Placement or RCSI Examination – RCSI Examination
  16. In next page, upload the documents mentioned above